domonkosgyomorey/cellular_automata/README.md

 # Descrption
-A simple implementation of cellular automata such as (Conway's Game of Life)
+A simple implementation of cellular automata such as (Conway's Game of Life and elementary cellular automata)
 - I tested and compiled on linux

 ## Dependencies